calscoo/portfolio/hugo/content/about.md

     * **Responsibilities:**

-      * PCI STUFF MAN PCI STUFF!!!!
+      * PCI STUFF MAN PCI STUFF AND COST!!!!
 LET'S GOOOOOOOOOOOOOO!!!!!!
 TODO
       * Developed and maintained AWS infrastructure using Terraform and Kubernetes, ensuring optimal performance and security.
       * Improved IAM policies and user management, segregating permissions by environment and service, which increased security and auditability.
       * Reconfigured Lambdas to run within VPCs, enhancing the security posture of the organization.